Policies & Procedures

 What you can expect

 How your complaint is managed depends on what it is about.
-Most complaints can be resolved quickly and informally to everybody’s satisfaction simply by talking to the speech therapist concerned or the clinic director.
+Most complaints can be resolved quickly and informally to everybody’s satisfaction simply by talking to the practice manager.